-The 100-year method when applied to U.S. wood products production each year gives the future estimated climate impact of carbon storage in those products.
-The IPCC/EPA National HWP accounting estimates change in carbon stored in a current year given the current year additions, the dispositions of and emissions from past years products from the products in use and solid waste disposal pools.
 The IPCC method will yield bigger values compared to the 100-year average when applied to a region that is increasing harvest over time.
 However, the IPCC method could report negative values if applied to a region that has reduced timber harvest over time, reflecting less HWP entering the carbon pool than leaving through decay and end of service life.
 Both reporting methods are valid and tell interesting stories.
-When possible, they should both be done to understand the historic contribution of the HWP pool in an area as well as the current contributions.
+A state or entity may want to answer more than one of these questions, in which case understanding and having the option to transparently report different methods is important.